-For law enforcement agencies, the laboratory’s physical evidence handbook is available on the Manuals page.
-It is s detailed manual on how to request and submit evidence to the laboratory, including packaging and storage instructions to prevent the loss of evidential value.
+For law enforcement agencies, the laboratory’s Physical Evidence Handbook is available on the Policy Manuals and Forms page.
+It is a detailed manual on how to request and submit evidence to the laboratory, including packaging and storage instructions to prevent the loss of evidential value.

 There are volunteer and internship opportunities within the laboratory.
-Please see the Interns, Volunteers and Ride Out page for additional information.
+Please see the Internship, Volunteers, Ride Outs page for additional information.

 Job descriptions, minimum requirements and salary ranges are dependent on the specific positions.
 Please see the job descriptions at the following link for details for specific positions.

 City of Austin Job Titles, Descriptions and Pay Scales

 Hard or non-porous surfaces may be cleaned with basic soap and water.
 However, there is no viable method known to clean black powder from a soft or porous surface – such as carpeting.
 Any introduction of water, such as in steam cleaning, will generally only cause the stain to spread.
 If there is any belief that an investigative process may stain or damage property in any way, the concern should be voiced prior to application.